The 2nd Annual SECC Symposium

 South East Chicago Commission (SECC) will host the 2nd annual regional economic development symposium that aligns thinking and action to strengthen the business districts in Chicago’s Southeast lakefront neighborhoods.

 The SECC Symposium will convene entrepreneurs, business executives, property owners, investors, financial institutions, policy leaders and practitioners as a diverse, cross-sector community committed to economic vitality.

-The SECC’s economic development symposium be held virtually on Saturday, October 10, 2020 from 8:30 am to 3:00 pm using a dynamic, interactive platform.
+The SECC’s economic development symposium was held virtually on Saturday, October 10, 2020 from 8:30 am to 3:00 pm using a dynamic, interactive platform.
 Before, during and after the Symposium, we invite you to share your experience in social media #seccsymposium2020

 Each workshop is approximately 45-minutes long.
 Each participant will have the access to the live sessions for real-time interactions, replay of any sessions missed, and access to discussion boards for additional info.